The Difference Between Fine Art and Décor

 Iconic art critic Jerry Saltz coined the difference between content and subject matter.
 For him, the subject matter constitutes what is depicted, while content relates to how this is depicted.

 The subject matter of Charles Blackman’s ‘Titania's Love’ for example, are the star-crossed lovers of Shakespeare's A Midsummer Night's Dream.
 Yet, touched by a sweetness, this story turns universal and nuanced.
 Its meaning is beguiling, yet impossible to pin-down.
 The content is grippingly elusive, focusing more on feeling - in all its shades of pink - than representation.

 In the case of decor, subject matter is part and parcel.
 If a bird is depicted, then the work is about a bird.
 Fine art however, reflects Saltz’s hypothesis.
 Style, material and creative process unite to manifest the artist’s vision, which injects familiar forms with fresh content.
-Because of the uniqueness of content, fine artists value originality in way decorative artists do not.
+Because of the uniqueness of content, fine artists value originality in a way decorative artists may not.